 This motivates further research into effective, ODE-driven, approaches to learning the map.
-Indeed, under certain conditions, the primary SDE in score-based diffusion can already be associated to its ODE probability flow through a lower bound \citep{song2021mle}.
-Our approach can be viewed as an alternative to score-based diffusion models in which the ODE velocity is learned through the stochastic interpolant $x_t$ rather than the solution of an OU process, leading to greater simplicity and flexibility (as we can connect any two densities exactly over a finite time interval).
+Our approach can be viewed as an alternative to score-based diffusion models in which the ODE velocity is learned through the interpolant $x_t$ rather than an OU process, leading to greater simplicity and flexibility (as we can connect any two densities exactly over a finite time interval).

 \textbf{Bridge-based methods.} \citet{heng2021simulating} propose to learn Schroedinger bridges, which are a entropic regularized version of the optimal transportation plan connecting two densities in finite time, using the framework of score-based diffusion.
 Similarly, \citet{peluchetti2022nondenoising} investigates the use of bridge processes, i.e. SDE whose position is constrained both at the initial and final times, to perform exact density interpolation in finite time.
 A key difference between these approaches and ours is that they give diffusion-based models, whereas our method builds a probability flow ODE directly using a quadratic loss for its velocity, which is simpler and shown here to be scalable.